-Prerequisite: CSCI 2342 and MATH 2308
+Prerequisite: CSCI 2341 and CSCI 2308 [MATH 2308]

-This course will study software development issues in the area of numerical analysis.
-The course will examine a number of numerical software tools such as Fortran90, Matlab, and Maple.
+This course will study software development issues in the area of numerical analysis and. examine a number of numerical software tools such as Fortran90, Matlab, and Maple.
 The main course project will be the development of a numerical software package by students working in programming teams in a selected area of numerical algorithms.